geransmith/DraenorSelfies/README.md

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.

     If you have any issues, please post on the GitHub page for this project: <https://github.com/tehspaceg/DraenorSelfies>

-# DraenorSelfies
-Used to retweet selfies taken in World of Warcraft.
-The bot in production can be found here: https://twitter.com/WoWSelfieBot

 DEPENDENCIES:
 Tweepy - http://tweepy.readthedocs.org/en/v3.3.0/